CoT-X: An Adaptive Framework for Cross-Model Chain-of-Thought Transfer and Optimization: Methodology

 \subsection{Problem Formulation}

 Let $M_t$ denote a thinking model that produces a detailed reasoning chain, and $M_a$ denote an answering model that generates the final answer given the reasoning context.
 For a question $q$, the thinking model outputs a reasoning chain $r = M_t(q)$ consisting of $|r|$ tokens.
-During inference, the answering model processes both the question and the reasoning chain, denoted as $M_a(q, r)$, where $r$ is concatenated with $q$ in the prompt.
+During inference, the answering model processes both the question and the reasoning chain, denoted as $M_a(q, r)$, where $r$ is supplied as additional context for $q$.

 A central challenge arises when the token budget $B$ is limited and $|r| > B$.
 We define a compression function $f: \mathcal{R} \times \mathbb{N} \rightarrow \mathcal{R}$ that maps a reasoning chain $r$ and a token budget $B$ to a compressed representation $r' = f(r, B)$ such that $|r'| \leq B$ while minimizing the degradation in answer quality.